Updated on 23 Jan 2020.

 How to Avoid Over Limit Fee

 - In case you are frequently exceeding your credit limit, you should either request for a credit limit increase or apply for a second credit card.
-I have written a post on tips to increase the credit limit that should definitely checkout if you are looking for a credit limit increase.
+I have written a post on tips to increase the credit limit that you should definitely check out if you are looking for a credit limit increase.

 #9.
 Interest Rate (finance charges)